SimonJaspers/notebook/knockout-map.md

 In the example above, `userHandle` is a computed variable.
 It takes a `userName`, prepends an `@`, transforms it to lower case and replaces spaces by dashes.

-Rather than just wrapping a static value in an observable container, a `pureComputed` defines *how to compute a value*.
+Rather than just wrapping a static value in an observable container, a `pureComputed` defines *how its value is computed*.
 You can think of it as a machine that takes one or more *inputs* and a certain *calculation* to output a new value.
-Whenever a one of the required inputs for the computation changes, it reevaluates its own outcome.
+Whenever one of the required inputs for the computation changes, it reevaluates its own outcome.

 One of the beauties of `pureComputed` values is that they are lazily evaluated. *When the computed value isn't used or needed elsewhere, it will not run its computation*.
 This explains the `pure` part of its name: since we can't be sure when or how often the computation runs, we cannot allow it to have side effects!